-Mob Angered By Airstrikes Tries To Storm U.S. Embassy Compound In Baghdad
+U.S. Sends Reinforcements As Protesters Try To Enter U.S. Embassy Compound In Baghdad

 Protesters told AP reporters that they planned to stage a sit-in and were pitching tents outside the compound's walls.
 As night fell in Baghdad, the protest group appeared far smaller than earlier in the day.

 Earlier this year, Pompeo ordered all non-emergency embassy personnel to leave Iraq.
-According to the Pentagon Inspector General's report to Congress, there are 352 staff members between the U.S. Embassy in Baghdad and the Consulate General in Erbil as of October – down from 563 before Pompeo's order.
+According to the Pentagon Inspector General's report to Congress, there are 352 staff members between the U.S. Embassy in Baghdad and the Consulate General in Irbil as of October – down from 563 before Pompeo's order.
 There are also more than 1,000 contractor staff, according to the report.

 Prior to the attack on the embassy compound, Pompeo said in an interview that the airstrikes served to protect U.S. citizens in Iraq and were also aimed at deterring Iran.
 "Our mission continues to try and get the Islamic Republic of Iran to behave like a normal nation," he said.